 My mother coming from a quite farming community put up with a lot from him and she was forced to work in a hard physical farm job trying to pay the bills.
 My sister, brother and myself looked after ourselves a lot after school and grew up as independent children.
 We had to, as mother was working long hours to keep us all fed.
 I remember early days when we were young, mum feeding us bread and fried dripping or fat, cause that is what she had growing up during and after the depression and there was much else.
 Often growing up there was no money so we used to buy chips from the local fish shop to feed the whole family.
 Mum tried her best in the essentials but I feel she couldn’t give us the love and affection we needed and wanted growing up because she herself was abused by my father.

 My father Roy lost his mum at 9 months and his father from mouth cancer when he was 6.
 He was then thrown into the orphanage where during the depression he grew up unloved and in a harsh world.
 He was separated from his 2 siblings around that time.
-His loving sister was put with a family relation who sexually abused her and Dad’s older brother got sent overseas as a trainee fighter pilot during the war.
+His loving sister was put with a family relation who sexually abused her and Dad’s older brother got sent overseas as a trainee fighter pilot during the world war 2.
 My father never experienced the love and nurturing of a stable family upbringing.
 When he was released from the orphanage he joined the merchant marine and starting drinking and smoking and moving around constantly, never developing close relationships because of his wounding growing up.
+Dad was usually angry and aggressive when he was drinking and kind as a church mouse in the morning when he sobered up.
+Two different people inside the same body.

-Later when I was in adolescence we lost my sister when she was only 15 when she was accidentally hit by a car crossing the road to get bread and milk for the family.
+Later when I was a teenager, we lost my sister when she was only 15.
+She was accidentally hit by a car crossing the road to get bread and milk for the family.
 She took a week to slowly die in hospital with head and body trauma.
 That one event changed everything in our lives and the family was never the same after that.
 Soon after dad was evicted with a domestic violence order against him and admitted himself to a mental hospital and I never saw him again for a few years till I was in my early twenties.

 Mum who was in mourning with my sister Vicki death withdrew from society even more than before.
 Everyone within the family became distant to each other.
 My only blessing throughout my childhood was that I was guided to play footy at a early age of 10.
 This enabled me to socialize and connect with other kids outside school to keep my sanity and grounding so to speak.